Line 22 (Beijing Subway): History

-The line was originally planned to begin at Dongfengbeiqiao station and will end at Juhewan station in Pinggu District.
+The line was originally planned to begin at Dongfeng Beiqiao station and will end at Juhewan station in Pinggu District.

 However, in 2019, it was announced that the line will run in a different route.
 The line will still start in the urban center of Pinggu District.
 However, when reaching Yanjiao the line will instead head south through Tongzhou District and run under Chaoyang Road between Line 6 and the Batong Line towards Beijing central business district (Beijing CBD).
-The original plan to terminate the line at Dongfengbeiqiao station is now reserved as long-term planning.
+The original plan to terminate the line at Dongfeng Beiqiao station is now reserved as long-term planning.
 This was done to serve more populated areas of the city and enhance integration between Beijing's city center and its new sub-center in Tongzhou District.

+On 25 August 2026, the section from Hongmiao to Pinggu entered the trial operation without passengers.